 William G. Feeler 137 AFA 685-4626

-Dean

-Lula Lee 141 AFA 685-4624
+Dean Lula Lee 141 AFA 685-4624

-Division Secretary
+Division Secretary Faculty 4== == 605.460 0

-Faculty

-Russell Goodyear 118 AHSF 685-4605

-Donna Patterson 175 TC 685-4629

-Duberlinda Mauricio 175 TC 685-4562
+Donna Patterson Duberlinda Mauricio 175 TC 175 TC 685-4629 685-4562

-The courses listed below are suggested for students who wish to receive an associate degree at Midland College and transfer to a four-year college.
-An official degree plan should be filed the semester before graduation; please contact the Dean whose name is listed above.
+The courses listed below are suggested for students who wish to major in Modern & Classical Languages and transfer to a four-year college.

-The following is the suggested sequence of courses for this degree.
+The following is the suggested sequence of courses.
 A + indicates a course with either a prerequisite or a co-requisite.
 However, courses that do not have a prerequisite do not have to be taken in order.
 For example, HIST 1301 does not have to be taken before HIST 1302 since 1301 is not a prerequisite for 1302.
 Nevertheless, the general sequence should still be followed.
 Part-time students may require more than four semesters to complete their degree or certificate.

 Semester I Semester III

-ENGL 1301 Composition and Rhetoric 3 English Literature 5 3
+ENGL 1301 Composition and Rhetoric 3 English Literature 3

-U.S. History 1 3 Natural Sciences 6 4
+U.S. History 3 Natural Sciences 4

-Speech 2 3 Modern & Classical Languages 3
+Speech 3 Modern & Classical Languages 3

 Modern & Classical Languages 3-4 Intermediate I

 Elementary I GOVT 2301 Federal and State Government I 3

-Visual and Performing Arts 3 3 13
+Visual and Performing Arts 3 13

 15-16 Semester IV

 Semester II General Electives 6

-+ENGL 1302 Composition and Literature 3 Natural Sciences 6 4
++ENGL 1302 Composition and Literature 3 Natural Sciences 4

-U.S. History 1 3 Modern & Classical Languages 3
+U.S. History 3 Modern & Classical Languages 3

 Modern & Classical Languages 3-4 Intermediate II

 Elementary II GOVT 2302 Federal and State Government II 3

-MATH 1314 College Algebra 3 Fitness and Wellness 7 1
+MATH 1314 College Algebra 3 Fitness and Wellness 1

-Other Social/Behavioral Sciences 4 3 17
+Other Social/Behavioral Sciences 3 17

 15-16

 TOTAL 60-62